How To: Get Rid of Crabgrass

 Clumps of crabgrass can make even the most velvety, lush lawn look ratty.
 Here's how to put a stop to marauding crabgrass before it even gets started.

 If you are one of the many homeowners who labor in pursuit of the perfect lawn, then you know what a menace crabgrass can be.
 A true bully, crabgrass grows more quickly than—and subsequently crowds out—the Kentucky bluegrass, perennial ryegrass, or tall fescue into which you’ve invested time, money, and no small amount of sweat.
 It’s no easy feat, but there are proactive steps you can take to prevent crabgrass from taking hold.
 The most important?
-Applying herbicide.
+Applying the best crabgrass killer.

 To be absolutely sure that you’re using the most effective means of controlling crabgrass, consult your local garden supply store.
 Carefully explain what exactly you’re trying to achieve—specifically mention crabgrass—and ask someone at the store for the best recommendation for your situation.